Home

 Scientists call these two grass groups C-3 and C-4 after their respective carbon compounds.

-Photosynthesis and C-3 (Cool Season Grasses)
+Photosynthesis and C-3 Grasses (Cool Season Grasses)

-As you know, cool season or C-3 grasses, including tall fescue, Kentucky bluegrass, ryegrass, bentgrass, and others, become active in early spring.
-A growth spurt begins in spring and ends in late spring or early summer.
-It won’t pick up again until the fall when temperatures drop, but even then, growth will be less than in the spring.
-As air temperatures rise in mid-summer, the C-3 grasses struggle to produce enough carbohydrates, so growth and leaf production slows down and levels out.
-The three-carbon compound of C-3 grasses is not as efficient at fixing carbon dioxide as the C-4 grasses are during high heat periods.
+This is important: As air temperatures rise in mid-summer, the C-3 grasses struggle to produce enough carbohydrates, so growth and leaf production slows down and levels out.
+The three-carbon compound of C-3 grasses is not as efficient at fixing carbon dioxide as the C-4 warm season grasses are during high heat periods.
 During the summer, carbohydrate production in C-3 grasses can drop off by as much as 50%.

 This explains the tendency for cool season grasses to go through summer dormancy.
 Grass stress levels are higher in summer and it takes more energy just to perform its daily functions.
 To conserve energy in summer, especially when little water is received, C-3 grass will close the stomata, preventing gas and water vapor from escaping.
 Any unused nutrients are transferred back to the roots and dormancy follows.
 Water is necessary for plant function, so to keep C-3 grasses growing, it needs to be watered in summer.